-To maximise the output of potato starch, a special, industrial-purpose potato is often used.
-With an unpleasant taste due to the high starch content,
+To maximise the output of potato starch, this factory uses a special, industrial-purpose potato.
+With an unpleasant taste due to the high starch content.

 The potato hybrid factory is under construction.

-With this project, SiccaDania combines various entities and technologies of the SiccaDania group from project development in Denmark, equipment from the Netherlands to the construction of the evaporator in Poland.
-The latest equipment to be installed is an evaporator.
-The 85 T calandria is installed in place on the construction site in Croatia.
+With this project, SiccaDania combines various entities and technologies of the SiccaDania group from project development in Denmark, and equipment from the Netherlands to the construction of the evaporator in Poland.
+The latest equipment installed is an evaporator.
+The installation team installed the 85 T calandria in place on the construction site in Croatia.

 The new factory is designed according to the SiccaDania: One-In-All-Out© concept.
-The setup for Croatia has been fully tested at our Innovation Centre in Birkerod.
+In our Innovation Centre in Birkerod, we tested the setup for Croatia from product intake to final product characteristics.

 The ONE-IN-ALL-OUT concept focuses on the production of starch, proteins and fibre.
 This concept enables our esteemed business partners to: